erinpentecost/ErnBurglary/README.md

 ## How it Works
 If you're near an NPC and they say something, the mod checks if you are sneaking.
 If you are sneaking, the mod reproduces the same vanilla game logic for sneak detection.
 If you fail that check, then the NPC is marked as having spotted you.

 Every item you pick up is also tracked, unless you picked it up during a dialogue or barter screen.
-(This might work now for Pause Control; I haven't tested it.)

 When you leave the cell, the items you picked up are matched with their owners, punishment is determined, and your Spotted flag is cleared.